sw4/cd3/README.md

     series: [{ // array of objects representing series to plot
         values: "values", // source of series values
         categories: "categories", // pie charts only; source of series categories
+        donut: 0, // pie charts only; optional, percentage size of donut hole
         color:"red", // series color, can be any web recognized color format title:"series 1", // series title
         color:"red", // series color, can be any web recognized color format